 Watching the cloud of birds over this tiny island, you are in the presence of amazing travelers.
 The young terns will soon leave, not to return for several years.
 They will travel out over the Caribbean and the Atlantic, many of them as far as waters off West Africa, before returning home.

-Sooty Terns have long been called "wide-awakes" because of their calls.
+Some say Sooty Terns derive their nickname “wide-awake” from the “ker-wacky-wack” or “wacky-wack” of their calls.
 Now we know it also describes their sleeping habits.

 For BirdNote, I’m Michael Stein.